Text2GraphQuery-Bench: A Text to Graph Query Benchmark: Benchmark Construction

+\textbf{Existing Datasets.} We incorporate representative datasets from both graph and relational domains.
+For graph query patterns, we use the Neo4j Text2Cypher dataset~\cite{ozsoy2025text2cypher} (10 databases, 4 domains; Cypher/Neo4j only) and FinBench~\cite{qi2023ldbc}, which provides complex Cypher and GQL queries from financial applications.
+From the relational side, we select BIRD~\cite{li2023can} (9 databases, 7 domains), whose rich query logic provides valuable reference after relational-to-graph translation.

-Graph datasets and Text-to-SQL benchmarks do not fully capture the diversity of real-world graph applications.
-To extend coverage to long-tail domains, we construct a general-domain subset via controlled LLM-based synthesis.
-Using domain taxonomies derived from existing industrial scenarios as semantic guidance, we generate 14 graph databases in 5 domains.
+\textbf{Industrial-Domain Synthetic Datasets.} To extend coverage to long-tail domains, we construct synthetic datasets via controlled LLM-based synthesis guided by industrial domain taxonomies, with seed queries abstracted from real business scenarios, generating 14 graph databases in 5 domains.